- Living, working, learning and celebrating in a community of belonging.

-- Each person shall have access to the most normal and least restrictive social and physical environments consistent with his or her needs and choices.
+- Each person shall have access to the most normal and least restrictive social and physical environments consistent with their needs and choices.

-- Each person shall be heard and involved in decisions affecting his or her life.
+- Each person shall be heard and involved in decisions affecting their life.

-- Each person shall have acess to supports and services that recognize and address his or her unique capacities, needs and choices.
+- Each person shall have access to supports and services that recognize and address their unique capacities, needs and choices.